davehasacat/airflow-stock-market-elt/README.md

 2. **`stocks_polygon_load`**: Triggered by the completion of the ingest DAG, this DAG takes the list of newly created JSON files in Minio and, using a similar batching strategy, loads the data in parallel into a raw table in the Postgres data warehouse.
 This ensures that the data loading process is just as scalable as the ingestion.

-3. **`stocks_dbt_polygon_transform`**: Once the raw data has been successfully loaded into the warehouse, this DAG is triggered to run the `dbt build` command.
+3. **`stocks_polygon_dbt_transform`**: Once the raw data has been successfully loaded into the warehouse, this DAG is triggered to run the `dbt build` command.
 This executes all the dbt models, which transform the raw data into a clean, analytics-ready staging model (`int_polygon__stock_bars_daily`), and runs data quality tests to ensure the integrity of the transformed data.

 ### Proof of Success